-Parkash, who joined the ADB in 2002, said the quality of wielding and the quality of technical things that he saw a display that they are not less than anybody.
+Parkash, who joined the ADB in 2002, said the quality of wielding and the quality of technical things that he saw display that they are not less than anybody.

 The other advantage of Bangladesh, he said, is that the cost will be much less compared to the international one which means Bangladesh can easily capture the international market.

-“Why should I go and buy expensive technology from the West when I can produce the technology taking advantage of using my own people?
-I can export this technology to the West and other countries,” Parkash said sharing what Bangladesh can do.
+"Why should I go and buy expensive technology from the West when I can produce the technology taking advantage and using my own people?
+I can export this technology to the West and other countries," Parkash said sharing what Bangladesh can do.

 Talking about the importance of skill development in Bangladesh, he said the ADB is really the pioneer of skill development, and Bangladesh needs technical and vocational education much more now.